NovasTaylor/Test/pages/mydoc/mydoc_intro_conventions.md

 <div class='ruleState'>
   <div class='ruleState-header'>Rule Statement</div>
-  Grey boxes contain brief syntax / pseudo code for the rule.
+  Grey boxes contain brief syntax / pseudo code for a rule.
 </div>

 <div class='def'>
   <div class='def-header'>Description</div>
-  Blue boxes contain a textual description of the rule.
+  Blue boxes contain a textual description of a rule.
 </div>

 <pre class="data">
    This box contains a subset of data that serves as input to test the shapes graph.
    Intentional error values are <font class='error'>highlighted in red.</font>
-   Data not relevant to the discussion is and omitted is shown as <font class='infoOmitted'>...</font>
+   Data not relevant to the discussion is omitted and shown as <font class='infoOmitted'>...</font>
 </pre>

 <pre class="sms">